carpentries/instructor-training/_episodes/21-carpentries.md

 ### Materials

-All of Software Carpentry and Data Carpentry's lessons materials are freely available under a permissive [open license]({{ page.root }}/LICENSE).
+All of Software Carpentry, Data Carpentry, and Library Carpentry lessons materials are freely available under a permissive [open license]({{ page.root }}/LICENSE).
 You may use them whenever and however you want, provided you cite the original source.